 While not directly connected to outdoor kitchen lighting, pathway lighting is an important part of the overall lighting design.
 Pathway lights help guide you and guests unfamiliar with your landscape to your outdoor kitchen.
 They also make your property appear more welcoming.
 Pathway lighting provides clear indications of where guests can go and where they shouldn’t, preventing them from wandering into potentially dangerous areas or trampling flower beds.

-When it gets dark, stairs become exponentially more dangerous because they become nearly impossible to spot.
-Illuminating steps help reduce the chances of tripping by making each step clear, even in reduced light.
+When it gets dark, stairs become exponentially more dangerous because they are hard to see in the darkness.
+Illuminating steps helps reduce the chances of tripping by making each step clear.
 This is especially important for multi-level decks or outdoor areas that are on platforms or hills that incorporate retaining walls and stairs.

-Ceiling fan lights are a light fixture that serves many purposes.
-Not only does the fan help you keep away mosquitos and flies, but the light will brighten up your entertainment area.
+Ceiling fan lights serve many purposes.
+Not only does the fan help keep away mosquitos and flies, but the light will brighten up your entertainment area.

 These are especially helpful near food prep and cooking areas.
 The fan can help disperse the smoke from cooking on a grill and keep the cook cool, while the lights allow everyone to see what they are doing.

 String lights are a festive and inexpensive option to illuminate your outdoor kitchen.
 They can create an inviting and carefree atmosphere for your outdoor space, setting the scene for countless unforgettable gatherings.

 Outdoor Grill Lighting

 Outdoor grill lighting is a great idea for a couple of reasons.
 Firstly, when you are working around something hot like a grill, it is vital that you can see what you are doing.
 Secondly, it is important to be able to see what you are cooking to ensure that the temperature of the meat or the sear on the veggies is correct.